Ph.D. Brown University (2012)

 B.A.
 Bates College

 I received my PhD from Brown University in 2012 where I was awarded the Presidential Excellence in Teaching Award, a distinction given to one graduate student at the university each academic year.
 I joined the English Department at Ithaca College in 2011, and I teach introductions to postcolonial and contemporary literatures, as well as upper division courses on the South African novel, literature and surveillance, and on the emergent genre of the global novel.
 Since 2013, I have been the co-director, with the novelist Eleanor Henderson, of Ithaca's New Voices Festival, a three-day celebration of talented, early career writers.
-Now in its ninth year, New Voices brings eight writers of poetry, fiction, drama, and essay to campus each Spring for a series of readings and workshops.
+Now in its second decade, New Voices brings seven writers of poetry, fiction, drama, and essay to campus each Spring Semester for a series of readings and workshops.

 In 2018, I received the Faculty Excellence Award at Ithaca College for distinction in Teaching, Scholarship, and Service.